Warren

 Here are a couple of onboard videos from the excellent Schaaf channel to give an idea of engine sound and cornering.

-It’s hard for older people like me to see the numbers on the Honda but it’s 120+ at times on a road I’d be doing far less so corner clearance is fine as I found when riding the bike in USA.
-If wanting to ride faster then look next at the BMW below.
+It’s hard for older people like me to see the numbers on the Honda but it’s 120+ at times on a road I’d be doing far less so I think corner clearance is fine for the pace I would be riding and in Australian this road this would be 60kph limit anyway.
+If wanting to ride faster then look next at the BMW.

 The BMW has had a small update since the model I rode while the Honda has not been updated since it’s release 6 years ago.
-They both retail in the mid $40K price range in Australia although like new barely ridden Gold Wings are commonly being sold for 10K below that.
+They both retail in the mid $40K price range in Australia although like new barely ridden Gold Wings are commonly being sold for 10K below that so they take a bigger depreciation hit than the BMW.

-The Gold Wing on the other hand has the most beautiful engine but it is a big bike and requires an easier pace.
-For my own touring around Australia that probably isn’t an issue.
-Most of my time will be on our heavily policed country roads with cruise control engaged and the handful of nice motorcycle roads scattered around the country all have had their speed limits slashed.
-But I’m not buying until next year and have more bikes to evaluate before then.
+The Gold Wing has the most beautiful engine but it is a big bike and requires an easier pace.
+For my own touring around Australia that probably isn’t a big issue.
+Most of my time will be on our heavily policed country roads with cruise control engaged and our handful of nice motorcycle roads all now have low speed limits.
+However I don’t want to completely rule out some slightly sporty riding and the Gold Wing is a bagger that leans to being a cruiser but the K1600 is very capable.
+I can see I need to try the K1600B in future.

 Leave a Comment